 Unlike the Lords Culloden, the Lords Pitsligo were partisans of the cause of “Bonnie Prince Charlie” to restore the deposed monarchy of the Stuarts over the Hanoverian William III and Mary I, who assumed rule during the 1688 “Glorious Revolution.”
 The Pitsligo estate was already bankrupt by 1700.
 The last Lord Forbes of Pitsligo, another Alexander, supported both the 1715 and 1745 Jacobite rebellions.
 After the 1746 Stuart defeat at Culloden, the crown seized the Pitsligo Estate, ransacked Pitsligo Castle, declared Forbes an outlaw, and placed a price on his head.
 While most Jacobite leaders fled abroad to save their lives, Forbes stayed in Scotland and relied on the loyalty of his people.
 They didn’t let him down.
 He was never betrayed to the government soldiers who sought him and he died of old age in 1762.

-Pitsligo Castle decayed for centuries until 1989 when American publishing magnate Malcolm Forbes purchased the castle ruins and its gardens of nine acres.
+Pitsligo Castle decayed for centuries until 1988 when American publishing magnate Malcolm Forbes purchased the castle ruins and its gardens of nine acres from farmer George Chalmers.
 Forbes, a descendant of Lord Forbes of Pitsligo, repaired the fortress enough to prevent further decay.
-After Forbes died in 1995, his children gave the castle to the Pitsligo Castle Trust, a charity formed for the purpose of maintaining the both the castle and the historic laird’s loft in Pitsligo Kirk.
+Forbes died in February 1990.
+In 1995, his children gave the castle to the Pitsligo Castle Trust, a charity formed for the purpose of maintaining the both the castle and the historic laird’s loft in Pitsligo Kirk.